gbouras13/coatofarms/README.md

 Pipeline
 ==========

-1. Long-read QC: filtlong to keep all reads between 1300 and 1700 bp and above a minQuality (these can be changed in the config file) (qc.smk).
+1. Long-read QC: filtlong to keep all reads between 1300 and 1700 bp and above a minimum Quality (these can be changed in the config file) (qc.smk).
-2. Nanoplot QC of each input file (nanoplot.smk).
+2. Nanoplot QC for each input file (nanoplot.smk).
-3. Runs Emu on each sample  and combines the output at the species level (emu.smk).
+3. Runs Emu on each sample and combine the output at the species level (emu.smk).
-4. Visualised the Emu output using Krona (krona.smk).
+4. Visualise the Emu output for each sample using Krona (krona.smk).

 Input